-Auburn Ravine is identified as a salmon and steelhead habitat and the Hemphill Diversion Structure has been identified as a barrier to fish passage.
-The District proposes to remove the Hemphill Diversion Structure within Auburn Ravine.
+Auburn Ravine had been identified as a salmon and steelhead habitat and the Hemphill Diversion Structure has been identified as a barrier to fish passage.
+The District proposed to remove the Hemphill Diversion Structure within Auburn Ravine.

-The District is considering implementing one of three Project alternatives.
+The District considered implementing one of three Project alternatives.
 The alternatives would require the removal of the existing Hemphill Diversion Structure.
-All are designed to allow for anadromous fish migration beyond the Hemphill Diversion Structure site.
-The District has not yet identified a preferred alternative.
+All were designed to allow for anadromous fish migration beyond the Hemphill Diversion Structure site.

 Installation of Digital Management Systems